NovoIQ/Introduction-to-Azure/README.md

 # Introduction to Azure

-Getting started with the basics Azure
+Getting started with the basics of Microsoft Azure

 Lessons include: